niru-27/DCS-Keybinds-Manager/README.md

 # Installation
 1. This script is written for [AutoHotKey](https://www.autohotkey.com/) v1.1, and won't run in the newer v2.0.
-If you're familiar with AHK, you can convert the script yourself
+If you're familiar with AHK, you can convert the script yourself to work with v2
-2. Download the AHK script file from this repo and save it on your PC
+2. Download the AHK script file from this repo and save it somewhere on your PC

 # Usage
 ## If you just reinstalled Windows, you will have a fresh DCS Saved Games folder, with no LUA files.
 To create those files, you need to :